 Colloid cyst contents do his research at neurovisualisation.
 Colloid cyst can be accidentally discovered during computed tomography of the brain, or when a patient has neurological symptoms and signs of pressure on the inner skull, causing acute obstructive hydrocephalus doctor may doubt the existence.
 Brain and skull base CT scan, usually, 3 ventricle shows homogeneous hyperintensity within the mass at the level of intraventricular foramina of Monroe.

-Acute occlusive hydrocephalus with swelling parenchyma may occur in relation to cerebrospinal fluid block to the direction III ventricular.
+Acute occlusive hydrocephalus with swelling parenchyma may occur with cerebrospinal fluid block to the direction III ventricular.
 On T2 regime of the brain magnetic resonance imaging (MRI) colloid cyst may be shown hypo-or hyperintensity and on FLAIR regime shows periventricular swelling and hydrocephalus in the acute stage, as intensively pronounced cerebral parenchyma around the lateral ventricle.

 Cerebral 3 ventricle colloid cyst treatment

-Neurosurgical intervention (surgery) is shown after the evaluation of such factors as the patient's age, her neurological symptoms and the cyst size.
-Risk of sudden death based on the operation is recommended 3 ventricle 1.5 cm, and it to over-sized cyst in young people, regardless if it is asymptomatic.
+Neurosurgical intervention (surgery) is shown after the evaluation of such factors as the patient's age, her neurological symptoms, and the cyst size.
+The risk of sudden death based on the operation is recommended 3 ventricle 1.5 cm, and it to an over-sized cyst in young people, regardless if it is asymptomatic.
 Cerebral 3 ventricle cyst patients who have neurological symptoms, should be operative neurosurgical treatment.

-Cerebral 3 ventricle colloid cyst as a neurosurgical treatment options include endoscopic cyst removal, also open to a different approach to operations, such as hemispherical transcortical or interhemispheric transcallosal approach.
+Cerebral 3 ventricle colloid cyst as a neurosurgical treatment option includes endoscopic cyst removal, also open to a different approach to operations, such as hemispherical transcortical or interhemispheric transcallosal approach.